karllabatista/udacity_sparkify_dw_project2/README.md

 ### Delete Cluster

-After make analystes or test the features of Redshift delete the cluster.
+After make analysis or test the features of Redshift delete the cluster.
 There are two ways todo that:

 - Delete cluster by AWS console